sethmnielsen/personal-website/content/project/vtol_airsim/index.md

   focal_point: Smart
 ---

-Extended Microsoft AirSim, a simulator for multirotors, to include tiltrotor eVTOL aircraft, including dynamics model, control inputs, animated mesh, and PX4 autopilot integration in photorealistic city environment.
+Extended Microsoft AirSim, a simulator for multirotors, to include tiltrotor eVTOL aircraft, including dynamics model, control inputs, animated mesh, and PX4 autopilot integration in a photorealistic city environment.

 Video of simulator: